Formation of Singularities and Existence of Global Continuous Solutions for the Compressible Euler Equations: De-rarefaction Phenomenon and Shock Formation for the Nonisentropic Euler Equations

-Then, the desired local well-posedness of the boundary value problem (\ref{gusat problem-refor-2})--(\ref{boundary condition-refor-2}) in $\tilde{A}(-X_E)$ for some $T>0$ can be obtained by the similar argument used in the proof of Theorem \ref{goursatlocal} and the conclusion of Theorem \ref{thA}, which actually implies the desired local well-posedness in Theorem \ref{goursatlocal-2}.
+Then, the desired local well-posedness of the boundary value problem (\ref{gusat problem-refor-2})--(\ref{boundary condition-refor-2}) in $\tilde{A}(-X_E)$ for some $T>0$ can be obtained by the similar argument (such as transformation \eqref{fixboundary}) used in the proof of Theorem \ref{goursatlocal} and the conclusion of Theorem \ref{thA}, which implies the desired local well-posedness in Theorem \ref{goursatlocal-2}.

 \textbf{2}. {\it Verification of \eqref{c4-2}--\eqref{c5-2-a}}.
 In the rest of the proof, we denote $C\geq 1$ as a generic constant depending only on $T$ and the boundary conditions on $L_3$ and $L_5$, which may be different at each occurrence.